Garrettjson/flip-disc/server/README.md

 ## Configuration

-Edit `config.toml` to configure your panel layout:
+Edit `config.toml` to configure your panel layout (sizes are width × height; panels are 7 pixels tall):

 ```toml
 [display]